 - Comfortable Walking shoes for wide feetwhere you can walk well even on rough paths

 - The backpack is definitely practical for everything you need on the go.

 - Along the Walking there are often benches for one picknick on the roadside.

 - Hiking destinations in Franconia offer beautiful photo opportunities.
 Therefore, you should have yours camera .

 - Take something to drink with you.
-You will spend a lot of time in the sun on hikes in the Franconian wine country.
+You will on Hiking be out and about a lot in the sun in the Franconian wine region.
 A drinking bottle * does good service here.

 So excited we are looking for a restaurant for our lunch break.
 First, we try it in the "Golden Crown", which is in our Travel Guide Franconia * is highly recommended.
 But this guide must obviously also have all other guests of the restaurant, because it is occupied to the last seat.
 If you want to try it, you should reserve in advance.
 We choose one of the other restaurants in the town center and enjoy Italian food in a ristorante on the market square.